olipratt/swagger-conformance/examples/readme.md

         self._enum = enum

     def hypothesize(self):
-        # If there's a restricted set of allowed values, return one.
+        # If there's a specific set of allowed values, the strategy should
+        # return one of those.
         if self._enum is not None:
             return hy_st.sampled_from(self._enum)